ASU Law names Sports Law and Business program for Allan 'Bud' Selig

 On Sept.
-12, 2019, the Sandra Day O’Connor College of Law at Arizona State University announced the newly named Allan “Bud” Selig Master of Sports Law and Business program and the establishment of the Marie Selig Professorship in Selig’s mother’s name.
+12, 2019, the Sandra Day O’Connor College of Law at Arizona State University announced the newly named Allan “Bud” Selig Sports Law and Business program and the establishment of the Marie Selig Professorship in Selig’s mother’s name.

 The announcement was shared at the launch of the former Major League Baseball commissioner and Distinguished Professor of Sports in America at ASU Law's new book, “For the Good of the Game,” in front of a record crowd at ASU's Downtown Phoenix campus.